Summarize this article:

 The binomial distribution represents the number of possible outcomes, the likelihood of success, and the likelihood of failure.

-The formula we use for the binomial distribution is:
+The formula for the binomial probability mass function is:

 Here: